BonfireScratch/library_app/client/README.md

-# library_app
+# client

-This repository contains the code for an online school library application.
+This folder contains the app's front-end code.

+The PWA was build with the React framework, along with Bootstrap 5.1 for the CSS.